Renting vs. Buying a House: Advantages & Disadvantages

 Is This the Right Time to Buy a House?

 Even if you decide that you’re ready to be a homeowner, this may not be the right time for you to buy a home.
-Over the past few years, the real estate market has become heavily inflated.
+In recent years, housing prices have increased and the real estate market has become inflated.
 Between limited inventory and climbing interest rates, it may be better to wait until the market stabilizes before you start to shop.

 Prices